 In this article, you learned about the integrations of Stripe, online payment infrastructure, and PostgreSQL, an open-source database management system.
 The blog discusses the manual methods to extract data from Stripe and import it into PostgreSQL tables in two ways.
 Data such as payment, refund, monthly summary, etc., can be downloaded individually from Stripe.
 This data can give information about distressed customers, refunds, subscriptions, and much more to make better data-driven decisions.
 But, if you require analysis-ready data in real-time, these manual methods may not be efficient enough.
 You should opt for a cloud ETL tool like Hevo Data.

-Disha is deeply passionate about data science, and possesses a knack for writing on data, software architecture, and technical content catered to data teams to solve intricate business challenges.
+Disha is deeply passionate about data science and has a knack for writing on data, software architecture, and technical content.
+She excels in crafting detailed and insightful articles that cater to data teams, helping them solve intricate business challenges.
+With a strong analytical mindset and a commitment to clarity, Disha transforms complex topics into accessible, impactful content.